jetpks/slush.systems/README.md

 TODO -
 - deployment
+  - slush.systems domain (w/ www)
   - multi-region on fly.io
-    - caddy
-    - docker
-    - prometheus

 - extract 'post meta' into a partial to render it on the front page / category pages
+- format the "description" as a tl;dr: and put it in the post meta
 - extract the header styles from post into main (except on main the full thing should be a link)